Huangtuzhi/Out/README.md

 # Out
-A Chrome Plugin to get access to public Internet within Devnet @Tencent
+A Chrome Plugin to get access to public Internet within Devnet of TX